 I’ve been pregnant three times.
 I went 2 days past my due date with my oldest and I was extremely cranky- pre-eclampsia is not something to mess with, and I was induced.
 My second pregnancy was typical- the only bad part was that I was due in the middle of July.
 Anyone who has a summer baby can understand this- the extra weight can make you feel very uncomfortable and I cannot imagine how much more uncomfortable it would be if you’re carrying multiples.
 My third pregnancy was the hardest from start to finish- I had an issue that both my OBGYN and I were unaware of until I became pregnant, I went into premature labor twice and I had issues with bleeding throughout the pregnancy.

 According to 2008 standards, a full term pregnancy is 37 weeks.
 Lily was born at full term- barely.
 She was born at 37 weeks and one day.
 It’s almost as if she knew she had to hang out the extra day to make it to full term, but it was not easy.
 She and I were lucky, but many others are not.
-I know many moms and babies that were not so lucky, babies that were born as early as 28 weeks.
-My nephew, Chase, was born in 2006 at 31 weeks.
-Chase is now 12 and had no developmental issues.
-My friend Lauren’s son was born at 28 weeks.
-Ethan is just over a year old.
-After some issues with his sight and occupational therapy, he is doing well.
-Lauren is a nurse and is dedicated to spreading awareness about premature birth.
+My nephew, Chase, was born at 31 weeks.
+He is 13 and didn’t have a single issue related to his premature birth.

 How Can You Be Supportive?